karlhat/Ksplice-demo/README.md

 7. Login as `vagrant` user with password `Welcome1`
 8. In your laptop open the URL `http://localhost:8000/`, tell to customer that web portal is running on Oracle Linux VM
 9. Back to `ksplice-demo` Virtual Machine by VirtualBox Manager <br/>
+  9.1 `Inspect the Oracle Linux server`
+     Use the Ksplice Inspector to review the security patches available for the installed kernel on the server.<br/>
+     This can be done online via the [Ksplice inspector online](http://ksplice.oracle.com/inspector)  or via a CLI command .<br/>
+     connecting to the Ksplice API server.In the list with available Ksplice updates you will find several CVEs including the one <br/>
+     We are interested in (CVE-2016-5195 or CVE-2017-14489)<br/>
-  9.1 In the virtual console as `vagrant` user run the exploit: ./exploit <br/>
+  9.2 In the virtual console as `vagrant` user run the exploit: ./exploit <br/>
-  9.2 Show the Privilege Escalation from the exploit, after few seconds (about 10 seconds)<br/>
+  9.3 Show the Privilege Escalation from the exploit, after few seconds (about 10 seconds)<br/>
       the exploit will generate a Kernel panic <br/>
-  9.3 In your laptop try to open the URL `http://localhost:8000/` until `can't accesss site` message appears <br/>
+  9.4 In your laptop try to open the URL `http://localhost:8000/` until `can't accesss site` message appears <br/>
-  9.4 Power off `ksplice-demo` Virtual Machine by VirtualBox Manager <br/>
+  9.5 Power off `ksplice-demo` Virtual Machine by VirtualBox Manager <br/>
 10. Power Up `ksplice-demo` Virtual Machine by VirtualBox Manager <br/>
 11. Run `vagrant up; vagrant ssh` <br/>
 12. Within the guest, Show the  installed kernel using the `uname -r` <br/>